Punta de Agua, New Mexico

 Punta de Agua is an unincorporated community and census-designated place (CDP) in Torrance County, New Mexico, United States.
 It was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, Punta de Agua had a population of 68.

 The CDP is in the western part of the county, 7 mi northwest of Mountainair along New Mexico State Road 55, which continues northwest 5 mi to Manzano.
 The Quarai unit of Salinas Pueblo Missions National Monument is in the southwest part of the CDP.